Getaway in Stockholm: Critique on authenticity

 In an interview with PB motorcycling magazine, Patrik Fürstenhoff, Swedish Wheelie Team Member and widely accepted as the Ghost Rider himself, had this to say:

 We saw a movie called 'Getaway in Stockholm', which is a car chase movie.
 But it's all made up.
 We couldn't believe the world was raving about it.
 The policeman was actually a body builder, he even had baggy pants on.
 It wasn't real.
 There's a hardcore group of riders and drivers in Stockholm who do this for real, but yet the "Getaway in Stockholm" movie was a rental car pretending to be a police car and it was all in the middle of the night with empty roads.
 You can print this; it was shit.
 And we made up the Ghost Rider as a big 'you suck' to the car guys.

 It is highly likely that the movie Fürstenhoff saw was the first one of the Getaway in Stockholm series.
-While the authenticity of the police car in the first film is questionable, there is no doubt about the authenticity of the police cars in the later parts since many of them are captured on the video less than one car-length away.
+While the authenticity of the police car in the first film is questionable, in the later parts many are captured on the video less than one car-length away.
 As a response to Fürstenhoff's critique, Getaway in Stockholm 8 features some motorcycle scenes and some humorous scenes making fun of the Ghost Rider.

 Public response

-The movie series gained questionable public attention in Finland in the aftermath of a traffic accident that took place on 13 August 2002.
+The movie series gained negative public attention in Finland in the aftermath of a traffic accident that took place on 13 August 2002.
 A local importer of the Getaway in Stockholm movies killed a nine-year-old girl by running over her with his car in Munkkivuori, Helsinki.
 The driver of the tuned Audi S3 (8L) car was reportedly speeding.